UniMath/agda-unimath/src/metric-spaces/rational-cauchy-approximations.lagda.md

     ( is-cauchy-map-cauchy-approximation-ℚ f ε δ)
 ```

-### Any rational Cauchy approximation has a real limit
+### Any rational Cauchy approximation has a limit in the reals

 ```agda
 real-limit-cauchy-approximation-ℚ : cauchy-approximation-ℚ → ℝ lzero